Skip to contents

 object

 RLum.Analysis (required): input object containing data for analysis, alternatively a list of RLum.Analysis objects can be provided.
-The object should contain only curves considered part of the SAR protocol (see Details.)
+The object should only contain curves considered part of the SAR protocol (see Details).
+When OSL.component is set, the input object must have been processed by OSLdecomposition::RLum.OSL_decomposition().

-integer (required): upper bound of the signal integral.
-Can be a list of integers, if object is of type list.
-If the input is vector (e.g., c(1,2)) the 2nd value will be interpreted as the maximum signal integral for the Tx curve.
-Can be set to NA, in this case no integrals are taken into account.
+integer (required): vector of channels for the signal integral.
+It can be a list of integers, if object is a list.
+If set to NA, no integrals are taken into account and their settings are ignored.

 OSL.component